Teatre-Museu Dalí

 Practical Information

-The museum is at Plaça de Gala i Salvador Dalí, in central Figueres.
-Entry costs €16 for adults (€11.50 for students and seniors).
-Opening hours vary by season: generally 10am-6pm from October to May, 9am-8pm in summer, with some late-night openings in July and August.
-Book online in advance, particularly in summer — the ticket queues on busy days are long and the timed-entry system means selling out is possible.
+The museum is at Plaça de Gala i Salvador Dalí in central Figueres.
+Entry is currently €16 for adults (reduced rate for students and seniors).
+Hours vary by season: generally 10am-6pm October through May, 9am-8pm in summer, with some late-night openings in July and August.
+Book online in advance, particularly in summer, timed entry means popular days sell out.

 Getting There